abap2UI5/docs/docs/resources/who_uses.md

 ### Integrations, Workshops
-Are you hosting workshops, building integrations, or exploring other ways to use abap2UI5?
-Showcase your work to help others discover it and connect with you:
+Are you hosting workshops, building integrations, or exploring creative ways to use abap2UI5? <br>
+Showcase your work here to help others discover it and connect with you:

 |  Company | Description |
 | ------------- | ------------- |